Multi-channel Narrow-band Deep Speech Separation with Full-band Permutation Invariant Training: Introduction

 The proposed narrow-band method also suffers from the frequency permutation problem.
 To solve this problem, the spectral correlation of adjacent frequencies, or the spatial consistency of multiple frequencies for the same speaker, can be used \cite{sawada_robust_2004, mazur_approach_2009}.
 In this paper, inspired by utterance-level PIT (uPIT) \cite{kolbaek_multitalker_2017}, we propose a training criterion called full-band PIT (fPIT) to solve the frequency permutation problem.
 It requires the network to output the separated signals of all frequencies belonging to the same speaker at the same output position.
 This scheme can be implemented in an end-to-end manner within the training process.

 This paper is a continuous work of our previous papers \cite{li_multichannel_2019, li_narrow-band_2019}, in which a narrow-band network was proposed for speech denoising by exploiting the differences between speech and noise, as speech is non-stationary and directional while noise is stationary and spatially diffuse.
-Obviously, narrow-band speech separation is a completely different task, in the sense that it mainly exploits the inter-channel cues of different speakers.
+Narrow-band speech separation is a different task, in the sense that it mainly exploits the inter-channel cues of different speakers.
 Compared to the full-band multi-channel methods, such as FaSNet \cite{luo_fasnet_2019, luo_end--end_2020}, even though our proposed method does not learn the spectral pattern of speech at all, it employs a powerful network dedicated to fully leverage the narrow-band information.
-Experiments show that the proposed method still achieves better performance than FaSNet \cite{luo_fasnet_2019, luo_end--end_2020}.
-Our code of the proposed method can be found at\footnote{https://github.com/Audio-WestlakeU/NBSS}.
+Experiments show that the proposed method achieves better performance than FaSNet.
+The code for our proposed method can be found at\footnote{https://github.com/Audio-WestlakeU/NBSS}.